jdm79/basic-bs4/3-web-scraping-exercise-1.md

 # Setting up the folder and files for this project

-On your terminal (I use iTerm with zshrc) and type the following commands below:
+On your terminal (I use iTerm with zshrc), type the following commands below:

 Create a folder called pr-scrapes
 ```